Ethnic groups of Japan: Canadians

-South American
+Latin American

 Brazilians

-There is a significant community of Brazilians in Japan, which is home to the second largest Brazilian community outside of Brazil.
+There is a significant community of Brazilians in Japan, which is home to the fifth largest Brazilian community outside of Brazil.
 They also constitute the largest number of Portuguese speakers in Asia, even greater than those of formerly Portuguese East Timor, Macao and Goa combined.
 Likewise, Brazil maintains its status as home to the largest Japanese community outside of Japan.

 Peruvians

-Like Brazilians in Japan, there are Peruvians in Japan, some of them lived in Peru when the country opened their doors for foreign workers.
-Alberto Fujimori is one example of Peruvian Japanese.
+Like Brazilians in Japan, there are Peruvians in the country, some of whom had migrated to Peru when the country opened its doors to foreign workers.
+Former Peruvian President Alberto Fujimori is one example of a Peruvian Japanese.